betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsPerfPortabilityForCseApps.md

 needing significant modifications to the source and can produce predictably similar output.

-Performance portability: An application has portable performance if in addition to running on diverse platforms it exhibits similar accuracy, stability, and reliability across these platforms for a given configuration.
-Moreover, the time to solution should reflect efficient utilization of available computational resources on each platform.
+Performance portability: An application has portable performance if in addition to running on diverse platforms, it exhibits similar accuracy, stability, and reliability across these platforms for a given configuration.
+Moreover, the time to solution should reflect the efficient utilization of available computational resources on each platform.

 The short article *[Understanding Performance Portability for CSE Applications](/blog_posts/understanding-performance-portability-for-cse-applications)* introduces basic concepts in performance portability.